CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab02.md

 1. Select **Data Activator** on the bottom left of your screen.
 Fabric experience dialog opens.
 2. Select **Data Engineering**.
 You will be navigated to the **Data Engineering Home page**.
 Again, the page contains three main sections.
 In the New section, notice the items:
    1. **Lakehouse:** Used to store big data for cleaning, querying, reporting, and sharing.
-   1. **Notebook**: Used to run queries on the data to produce shareable tables and visuals.
+   1. **Notebook:** Used to run queries on the data to produce shareable tables and visuals.
-   1. **Spark Job Definition**: Used to define, schedule, and manage Apache jobs.
+   1. **Spark Job Definition:** Used to define, schedule, and manage Apache jobs.
-   1. **Data pipeline**: Used to orchestrate data solution.
+   1. **Data pipeline:** Used to orchestrate data solution.
-   1. **Import notebook**: Used to import notebooks from local machine.
+   1. **Import notebook:** Used to import notebooks from local machine.
-   1. **Use a sample**: Used to create a sample.
+   1. **Use a sample:** Used to create a sample.

    ![Picture27](https://github.com/CloudLabsAI-Azure/Fabric-Analytics-in-aday/assets/121504071/19abeee2-ff05-49fd-8c93-974ede877f61)